BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline-configuration.md

 | `tsfresh_n_significant` | `int` | Threshold determining which features should be statistically significant predictors for categorical target feature to be regarded as relevant. <br /><br /> Example, if there are X target categories for prediction, set this value to be <= X | 4 |
 ---

-**Model Specific Preprocessing Module**
+### Model Specific Preprocessing Module

 | Parameter | Type | Description | Default Value |
 | --- | --- | --- | --- |
 | `target_column_for_modeling` | `str` | Column to serve as predicted model | 'binned_proxyrevenue' |
 ---

-### Key Parameters in the `constants.yml` file
+## Key Parameters in `constants.yml`
----

 This sub-section outlines the key parameters in the `constants.yml` configuration file.
-The file is organised into multiple sections to cater to different modules of data pipeline
+The file is organised into multiple sections to cater to different modules of the data pipeline.

-Please note that these file is intended for 2 purposes:
+This file has two intended purposes:
-- **Configured value serves as a fallback for invalid parameters set in `parameters.yml` or required parameters that are missing.
-Note that not all parameters are covered in this `constants.yml`, as it is not feasible to make assumption on valid values for some parameters**; and
+1. Configured values serve as a fallback for invalid parameters set in `parameters.yml` or required parameters that are missing.
+Note that not all parameters are covered in this `constants.yml`, as it is not feasible to make assumptions on valid values for some parameters.
-- **Global 'constants' which is shared.**
+2. Storage of global constants which are shared.

-**Default Configurations for Dataloader**
+### Default Configurations for Data Loader

 | Parameter | Type | Description | Default Value |
 | --- | --- | --- | --- |
 | `default_date_col` | `str` | Default column to reference date column based on provided data.
 It is assumed that such column are represented with a single universal identifier. | 'Date' |